 Lastly, since the park features abundant wildlife, remember to keep your distance and carry bear spray.

-When you visit Glacier National Park, remember to take lots of pictures of the charming scenery and collect souvenirs such as this Glacier National Park Mug.
+When you visit Glacier National Park, remember to take lots of pictures of the charming scenery and collect souvenirs such as the below Glacier National Park Mug and Glacier National Park Shot Glass.